 Peripheral Arterial Disease, or PAD, is a common, but serious disease that occurs when extra cholesterol and other fats circulating in the blood collect in the walls of the arteries that supply blood to your limbs.
 This build-up, called plaque, can narrow arteries and reduce or block blood flow.

 PAD is typically seen in the legs, but can also be present in the arteries that carry blood from your heart to your head, arms, kidneys, and stomach.
-Innovations in minimally invasive surgery by interventional radiologists to treat more serious forms of this disease can provide significantly improved outcomes to halt or slow its progress.
-Dr. Daniel Bethencourt and his team at the Bethencourt Group can help treat Peripheral Atrial Disease in Los Angeles and Orange County California.
+Innovations in minimally invasive surgery help to treat more serious forms of this disease and can provide significantly improved outcomes to halt or slow its progress.
+Dr. Daniel Bethencourt and his team at the Bethencourt Group can help treat peripheral atrial disease for patients in Los Angeles and Orange County California.

-Symptoms of PAD can range from mild to serious and include:
+Symptoms of PAD can range from mild to serious, and typically include:

 - A slower walking pace

 - Legs that tire easily when walking requiring frequent resting

 - Cramping in calves and thighs when walking